Karumi/BothamUI/README.md

     /*...*/
 }
 ```
+### Dependency injection

+BothamUI is build around the concept of dependency injection, all the dependencies are provided by constructor or properties, base what UIKit allow us.

-#### Service Locator
+#### ViewController Instantiation

-We recommend the usage of a Service Locator pattern in order to instantiate view controllers.
+In the example a Service Locator in order to instantiate view controllers, but you can also use [Swinject](https://github.com/Swinject/Swinject) or others DI frameworks.

 ```swift
 class ServiceLocator {